benj210003/cs1671/README.md

 - Limited resources on code-mixed data

-- Large overlap between the use of Han characters in Taiwanese Hokkien and Mandarin Chinese, a rule-based swap does not work well because of low resource on dictionary pairs and segmentation of words could be different in Hokkien and Mandarin.
+- Large overlap between the use of Han characters in Taiwanese Hokkien and Mandarin Chinese, so a rule-based swap wouldn't work well.
+Correctly segmenting sentences is the key to good performance.

 ## Evaluation